Stargate Tech.Net has an interesting theory.

 Comment

-Originally posted by RA the sun godwhy cant it it could go like this:
+Originally posted by RA the sun god

 1.the number of zat particles overloads the nervous system stunning.